navjeetdoad/Discord-Support-Bot/README.md

 "$addmsg message" adds message to the list of possible motivational messages. <br />
 "$delmsg number" deletes the message at the index 'number' from the list of user-added messages. <br />
 "$list" displays a list of all the user added messages. <br />

+The bot uses UptimeRobot.com in order to keep running even when we close the program.